Rethinking JD-Resume Matching: The Shift from Keyword Matching to AI

 3. Semantic Understanding

-Instead of just matching the word “Python,” AI understands that “Django,” “Flask,” and “data pipelines” relate to Python development.
-It interprets related concepts and ranks candidate relevance accordingly.
+Instead of matching the word "Python," an AI matcher understands that "Django," "Flask," and "data pipelines" are part of the same skill cluster.
+It interprets related concepts and ranks candidate relevance based on the full picture, not a single term.

 Key Use Cases in Action